By Bennett G. Young, Jeffer Mangels Butler & Mitchell LLP

 The coronavirus pandemic has upended many sectors of the economy in unprecedented ways.
 Supply chains are disrupted.
 Businesses that rely on face to face interaction with their customers such as retailers and restaurants are subject to financial distress.
 In turn, companies that supply products to businesses impacted by COVID-19 may also experience pressure as their customers delay or cancel purchases or are unable to pay their bills.

 These stresses are likely to cause some owners of distressed businesses to explore their legal options.
-Bankruptcy is one alternative for a struggling company, but bankruptcy is only one among several options.
+Bankruptcy is one alternative for a struggling company, but bankruptcy is only one among several options for a business owner to consider.
 There are other strategies available to address a failing company which can be faster and equally or more effective at a lower cost without the publicity of a bankruptcy filing.
 Business owners should be aware of these non-bankruptcy options and the circumstances in which they can be useful.

 Any discussion of bankruptcy alternatives must start with bankruptcy.
 Bankruptcy is the most widely known insolvency proceeding and, as the usual course taken by a failing company, forms the baseline.
 Any alternative should be compared to the likely outcome of a bankruptcy case.
 The business owner then can balance the bankruptcy and non-bankruptcy alternatives available to him or her to choose a strategy that is the best fit.